 Inflammation is the result of a biological response to cellular damage caused by irritants or trauma.
 It’s considered part of the immune system since it’s a reaction to illness or injury.

 All sorts of things cause inflammation, everything from cutting yourself shaving to getting a cold.
-From having a toothache to twisting your ankle.
-From eating something that doesn’t agree with you to a sunburn.
+From having a toothache to twisting your ankle to eating something that doesn’t agree with you to a deep sunburn.

 Sometimes it’s obvious that inflammation is occurring – an abrasion hurts, for instance.
 Other times, inflammation comes and goes without much fanfare.

 Inflammation is part of the body’s natural defense system.
 When the body recognizes the presence of damaged cells, infections or pathogens, it releases white blood cells and other associated substances that work to protect the affected area of the body.
 This process is known as acute inflammation and it plays a vital role in the body’s immune system.